TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemTraverseUser"></a>
 # **graphSystemTraverseUser**
-> List&lt;GraphObjectWithPaths&gt; graphSystemTraverseUser(systemId, contentType, accept, limit, skip, date, authorization)
+> List&lt;GraphObjectWithPaths&gt; graphSystemTraverseUser(systemId, contentType, accept, limit, skip, date, authorization, xOrgId)

 List the Users bound to a System